gennadiy-gaysha/portfolio_project_2/README.md

 <br>

-#### Locking of portrait screen orientation.
+#### Locking portrait mode

 - Since landscape screen orientation is the most convenient for Users in this game, a lock of portrait screen orientation was applied to mobile devices.
-For this reason a message is displayed on a screen, asking the User to rotate their mobile device.
+For this reason a message is displayed on a screen, asking the User to rotate their mobile device.This message was intentionally written in a humorous form to create an informal atmosphere for the User.
 <br>

 ![Locking portrait mode](assets/img/lock-portrait.png)